Rutakara/Terra-Test/Terraform-README.md

         terraform plan <name of output file e.g. terraplan.out>

 At this point the instances will initialize and will change to running state soon after.
+In AWS, search for EC2, then select instances.
+Select master instance > connect > connect to instance > connect.
+THis will enable you to login directly to the instance.
+Repeat the same for the other instances.

-## Login to the EC2 instances
+## Kubeadm